naeemakram4/book-library-frontend/README.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Navigate to the backend directory or clone it from here https://github.com/naeemakram4/book-library-api:
 ```bash
 cd ../book-library-api
 ```